yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_node_mngr.md

 In addition to managing the local gateways on its host, the Admin Node Manager communicates with the Node Managers in the domain to perform management operations across the domain.
 In this architecture, the Node Managers only communicate with the Admin Node Manager, and the API Gateway Manager, Policy Studio, and `managedomain` tools connect to the Admin Node Manager.
 For more details on Admin Node Manager architecture, see the [API Gateway Concepts Guide](/bundle/APIGateway_77_ConceptsGuide_allOS_en_HTML5).

 {{< alert title="Note" color="primary" >}}
 It is recommended that you configure at least two Admin Node Managers in a gateway domain for high availability (HA).
-This topic describes how to use the using the `managedomain` command to configure and secure multiple Admin Node Managers in a domain.
+This topic describes how to use the `managedomain` command to configure and secure multiple Admin Node Managers in a domain.
 {{< /alert >}}

 ## Hierarchy of SSL certificates in a domain

 API Gateway uses Secure Sockets Layer (SSL) for communications between all processes in a domain.
 This includes internal management traffic between the Admin Node Manager, Node Manager, and the gateway instances, as shown in the diagram.

+* The SSL inter-process communication discussed in this topic refers to system-level management communication only.
+This is not related to any SSL communication with back-end services, or any SSL ports that the gateway exposes for business traffic.

 ![Admin Node Manager in API Gateway domain](/Images/APIGateway/admin_node_mngr_ha.png)